 What is defense waste?

 Strong acids and special reactors produced specifically for the weapons program were often used to extract plutonium for weapons.
 The process of extracting plutonium left behind liquid hazardous chemicals and radioactive waste.
-The majority of high level waste generated by defense programs are stored in liquid form.
+The majority of high-level waste generated by defense programs is stored in liquid form.

 Deep Isolation Story